talaia-labs/rust-teos/watchtower-plugin/README.md

 - `watchtower-port`: default tower API port.
 - `watchtower-max-retry-time`: the maximum time a retry strategy will try to reach a temporary unreachable tower before giving up.
+- `watchtower-proxy`: informs the plugin that you have a SOCKS5 proxy at the given `ip:port`.
+Notice this is necessary if you want to connect to a tower through Tor!

+**DISCLAIMER**: This option will be eventually replaced by the CoreLN `proxy` / `always-use-proxy` options.
+In the current state of the `cln-plugin` crate there is no option to access the CoreLN main configuration, therefore the need for a temporary, plugin-specific, option.

 # Getting started